 I placed my hands together back to back, and after diving in fingers first, I cupped my hands to the side of the crack and tucked my thumbs down.
 Not certain how the roof would go, I wound up bumping a lot of pieces along the crack.
 The roof was more of a lie back with high feet, which felt strenuous and scary.

-Because the crack felt like it went for miles and miles, because of what felt like a shortage of gear to me (the 4s section opened quickly to 5s), because there were NO FEET for what felt like more than a hot minute—I basically aided most of the roof.
+Because the crack felt like it went for miles and miles, because of what felt like a shortage of gear to me (the 4s section opened quickly to 5s), because there were NO FEET throughout the entire traverse—I basically aided most of the roof.
 I felt way in over my head.

 This is what I have concluded: Climbing is so much of who I am.
 It’s in my bones and it’s my passion and it’s everything.
 Have you ever heard the expression “Go beyond love”?
 I know what people might say about me; maybe I AM a little obsessed.
 Passion and obsession go hand in hand—you need both of these things to get to where you’re going.
 They are both the fire that you use to make your dreams happen.
 Passion is beautiful and there are so many people in their lifetime who will never know such a thing.
 I can’t compromise a passion for a nine to five scenario—and it isn’t wrong to want that sort of thing.
 It isn’t wrong to not want it, either.